 On has been innovating once again, and the result is this rather unique looking road running shoe, the On Cloudstratus.
 On wanted to see what would happen if they doubled up on their CloudTec outsole, so that’s what they did and so the On Cloudstratus was born.
 This is very much a marathon and half-marathon running shoe that has more cushioning than many of On’s other shoes (except for maybe the On Cloudace), while keeping much of its responsiveness.
 It will suit heavier runners with wider feet.
-This review focuses on the key features of the On Cloudstratus running shoes, how they perform while running and as always how well they stack up against the other On running shoes currently available.
+This On Cloudstratus review focuses on the key features of the On running shoes, how they perform while running and as always how well they stack up against the other On running shoes currently available.

 Hopefully, this On Cloudstratus review answers all the questions that you may have about the shoes.
 If not though, please feel free to ask me anything in the comments section down below, one of us will usually respond within a few hours.